 After that, more triggers from certain events in my life appeared, which were always followed by panic and debilitating anxiety with tears.
 Months went by.
 Then a year.

 A dear friend loaned me Young Living’s Freedom Kit of essential oils three weeks before this Atlanta trip.
 I had unbelievably crazy dreams from the first night using them.
 I don’t usually dream, so this was surprising.
 They always had something to do with my childhood, yet I felt gradually more like an observer and not entangled in the dream.
 During the day, I began to have the sensation that I was an old, weathered building with paint flaking off.
 It felt like bad things falling off of me, but not hurting as they fell.
 I had one nightmare that I was falling asleep on the couch of my childhood home and a demon reached for me, but didn’t get me.

 From somewhere deep, deep inside me, I knew I could say good-bye to everything – to the prison I only thought I had left, yet had carried around with me for over 30 years.
 I couldn’t stop crying.
 I cried up the mountain and down the other side.
 I cried until I couldn’t cry any more, and then I DID cry some more.
-I felt release from every cell in my body.
+I had the sensation of release from every cell in my body.

 I was free.
 It is a remarkable thing to be free for the first time in your life.